MugemaneBertin2001/LSEP-coding-challenge/README.md

 # LSEP-coding-challenge

 ## Overview
 This project is 2 tier application namely; an ETL (Extract, Transform, Load) pipeline designed to process and load tweet data into a PostgreSQL database.
 The pipeline includes modules for extracting data from a JSON file, transforming it, and loading it into the database.
-Additionally, additianally there is a Flask-based web tier to interact with the data.
+Additionally, there is a Flask-based web tier to interact with the data.

 ## Project Structure
 ```